 Using drone footage highlights depth and space, and can allow the potential buyer to get a grand feel of the expanse.
 In this case, you can see how the drone footage also highlights many of the features of the property, such as a metal roof, multiple buildings, and landscape.

 If you have never used drones before in your video footage, we offer a real estate drone photography and video guide that can guide you through the process and highlights the many benefits that come with its use.

 8. Showcase Your Entire Farm Area – Teri Barton

-Teri Barton shows off her entire farm area of Pasadena, San Marino, and surrounding communities.
+Teri Barton shows off her entire farm area of Pasadena, San Marino, and surrounding communities in this great real estate video example.
 While most agents will focus their introduction or tour videos on one specific region, Barton is able to capture the feel of various areas.
 If you sell in multiple areas, showing this in your real estate marketing videos will help to expand your reach with potential clients and show your skills as an expert in the region.

 While a lot of agents have their farm area down to a science, if you are still struggling to establish one, see our article on how to choose and dominate a farm area.